neuropsychology/psycho.R/docs/_posts/2018-05-01-repeated_measure_anovas.md

 author: Dominique Makowski
 author_web: https://dominiquemakowski.github.io/
 date: 2018-05-01
-summary: How to do Repeated Measures ANOVAs in R
+summary: How to do Repeated Measures ANOVAs in R (with the Mixed Models).
 ---